Nicolai Howalt: Biography

 was published in 2003 by ArtPeople.
 He has received a series of grants from the Hasselblad Foundation, The Danish Ministry of Culture, The Danish Arts Foundation and The Danish Arts Council.

-Nicolai Howalt is represented in numerous public collections, including The Israel Museum, Jerusalem; MUSAC, Spain, Maison Européenne de Photographie, France, The Museum of Fine Arts Houston, US, La Casa Encendida, Spain, Fondation Neuflize Vie, France, Art Foundation Majorca, Spain, Hiscox Art Project, USA.
-And in Denmark, The National Museum of Photography, The Danish Arts Foundation, Skagen Museum, Nykredit and Museet for Fotokunst, Brandts.

-Nicolai Howalt also has a long-term collaboration with the Danish artist Trine Søndergaard.
+Howalt has a long-term collaboration with the Danish artist Trine Søndergaard.
 They have published books including How to Hunt, with ArtPeople in 2005 and Hatje Cantz in 2010, and TreeZone with Hassla Books in 2009, and exhibited together in Sweden, Germany, Spain, France, Canada, Finland, US, China and Korea.
 Their collaborative works have received awards including the Special Jury Prize at Paris Photo 2006 and The Niels Wessel Bagge's Foundation for the Arts Award in 2008.

-Nicolai Howalt is a member of Kunstnersamfundet and The Danish Association of Visual Artists.
+Howalt is a member of Kunstnersamfundet and The Danish Association of Visual Artists.

-He is represented by the Martin Asbæk Gallery in Copenhagen and Bruce Silverstein Gallery in New York.